ThisPorker/cse15l-lab-reports/Lab_1_Report–Week_2.md

 AVOID adding a passphrase when asked, just continue to hit Enter throughout the process of creating your ssh key.
 (Extra step for Windows users: [Link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation))

-Now we login to the remote connection manually to copy the public key to the .ssh directory of our user account.After login, use the command, $ $mkdir .ssh$ .
-Logout and use the command, **$ scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys**.
+Now we login to the remote connection manually to copy the public key to the .ssh directory of our user account.After login, use the command **mkdir .ssh**.
+Logout and use the command, **scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys**.

 ![SSH](SSHKey.png)

 ## Step 6: Optimize Remote Running
 Here we can use a combination of everything together.
 I am going to compile and run the WhereAmI.java on the remote connection in one line.
 This should utilize the ssh key we generated to access the remote connection without logging in.
 This will show a quick output ran from the remote connection.
 ![Combo](UsingSSH.png)